Landscape Architecture (LARC)

 Financial Assistance

 A limited number of Graduate Assistantships are available to qualified students.
 These include Teaching, Research, and Administration Assistantships.
-Assistantships can be 9-month or 12-month appointments and include tuition remission (5 to 10 credits each semester, commensurate with GA appointment), an annual salary, health benefits, and in-state tuition, in exchange for 10 to 20 hours of work per week.
+Assistantships can be 9-month or 12-month appointments and include tuition assistance (5 to 10 credits each semester, commensurate with GA appointment), an annual salary, health benefits, and in-state tuition, in exchange for 10 to 20 hours of work per week.
 Scholarships, fellowships, and other funding sources are available through a variety of external agents, such as the Landscape Architecture Foundation (LAF), the Garden Club of America (GCA), and others, including the following:

 For more information on financial assistance and scholarships, please see our Student and Campus Resources page.